apache/airflow/BREEZE.rst

         Generates pinned constraint files from setup.py.
 Those files are generated in files folder
         - separate files for different python version.
-Those constraint files when pushed to orphan constraint-master and constraint-1-10 branches are used to generate repeatable CI builds as well as run repeatable production image builds.
+Those constraint files when pushed to orphan constraint-master, constraint-2-0 and constraint-1-10 branches are used to generate repeatable CI builds as well as run repeatable production image builds.
 You can use those constraints to predictably install released Airflow versions.
 This is mainly used to test the constraint generation - constraints are pushed to the orphan branches by a successful scheduled